See also top-level FAQ page.

 - How do I start a new port?

 wxWidgets is a class library that allows you to compile graphical C++ programs on a range of different platforms. wxWidgets defines a common API across platforms, but uses the native graphical user interface (GUI) on each platform, so your program will take on the native ‘look and feel’ that users are familiar with.

-Although GUI applications are mostly built programmatically, there are several dialog editors to help build attractive dialogs and panels. wxDesigner Software's wxDesigner and Anthemion Software's DialogBlocks are two commercial examples, but there are others, see the wiki tools page for some of them.
+Although GUI applications are mostly built programmatically, there are several dialog editors to help build attractive dialogs and panels.
+Anthemion Software’s DialogBlocks is one commercial example, but there are many others, see the wiki tools page for some of them.